 What is Nurse Assisting?

 Compassion, patience and communication skills are among the qualities that are needed in a career as a nurse aide.
 Also known as nursing aide or nursing assistant, these professionals work in hospitals and long-term care facilities such as nursing homes or residential centers with patients who are injured, sick or elderly.
-Under the supervision of licensed practical/vocational nurses or registered nurses, they provide basic healthcare such as monitoring temperature and blood pressure.
+Under the supervision of licensed practical/vocational nurses or registered nurses, they can provide basic healthcare such as monitoring temperature and blood pressure.
 They also help with other day-to-day activities such as bathing and dressing, moving patients or residents from beds to wheelchairs, and helping them to eat.
 Nursing aides may act as a liaison between the patient and the medical team.
 For more information, see our nurse assistant career page.

 Nurse Assisting Program Overview